Ayan Kumar Bhunia

 account for data scarcity.
 At the centre of our semi-supervision design is a sequential

-photo-to-sketch generation model that aims to generate paired sketches for unlabelled photos.
+photo-to-sketch generation model that aims to generate paired sketches for unlabelled

-Importantly, we further introduce a discriminator guided mechanism to guide against unfaithful
+Importantly, we further introduce a discriminator guided mechanism to guide against

 generation, together with a distillation loss based regularizer to provide tolerance against

 noisy training samples.
-Last but not least, we treat generation and retrieval as two conjugate
+Last but not least, we treat generation and retrieval as two

-problems, where a joint learning procedure is devised for each module to mutually benefit from
+problems, where a joint learning procedure is devised for each module to mutually benefit

 each other.
 Extensive experiments show that our semi-supervised model yields significant